vickmuir/Backup/faqs.md

 ## What is Delta Technology?
 {: faq}

 The first backup is a "seed" (a complete, full backup), the next and subsequent ones are "deltas" (that is, changes only), but they are equivalent to, and still considered a "full backup".
 That is, you're able to restore all or any files from it.
-This technology allows for "full backups" to be made each session, but saves enormous amounts of space on the Vault and decreases the amount of time each subsequent backup takes to complete.
+With this technology, "full backups" are created at each session, but it saves enormous amounts of space on the vault and decreases the amount of time each subsequent backup takes to complete.

 <hr>

 ## Are the backups secure?
 {: faq}

 By default all encryption over the wire (OTW) is encrypted with AES 256-bit encryption.
 You can also choose to store data in encrypted format by using AES 256-bit.

 You must remember your encryption password.
 Your data can't be restored without your password.
 If you lose your password, you can't get your data back.
 {:important}